Griefed/ServerPackCreator/.gitlab/issue_templates/documentation-request.md

 ---
 name: Documentation Request
-about: Request for documentation about a certain aspect of the application
+about: Request for documentation about a certain aspect of this piece of software
 ---

 # Documentation Request